nmaltas/DataProcessing/README.md

 # DataProcessing

-Various handy scripts for quickly processing data for various purposes and projects.
+Various handy scripts for quickly processing data for various purposes and personal projects.

 PlotData:
 ---------